deniztu/rag-app/README.md

 This project is based on a data science project I worked on as a freelancer.
 It demonstrates the implementation of a Streamlit application that uses Retrieval-Augmented Generation to solve search for products.

+Based on the question the system routes between a vector database or a sql database.
+For transparency the relevant pdf document is shown to the user.

 ## Demo